 With the new metrics adopted part way through the ongoing 3-year performance period, the Compensation Committee had to determine the best way to transition from the old metrics to the new metrics.
 Using the old metrics would have resulted in a payout for our NEOs of approximately 78% of target pay level while using solely the new metrics would have resulted in payouts of more than 137% of target.
 Neither result seemed appropriate or achieved our overall compensation objectives for this performance period.
-Ultimately, the Committee decided to approve payout levels at a simple average of the percentage payout level achieved entirely under the old metrics and the percentage payout level achieved entirely under the new metrics which resulted in total earned pay for 2019 modestly higher than target pay consistent with our compensation strategy.
+Ultimately, the Committee decided to approve payout levels at a simple average of the percentage payout level achieved entirely under the old metrics which resulted in total earned pay for 2019 modestly higher than target pay consistent with our compensation strategy.
 The actual amounts earned by our NEOs under our long-term incentive program for the period ending in December 2019 using this approach is shown below: